JAYASREE24032006/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## RESULT :
-The execution of ALP on fundamental arithmetic and logical operations is successfully completed.
+The execution of ALP on fundamental arithmetic and logical operations in 8086 is successfully completed.